Essential Guide to Ecommerce Email Marketing that You Should Know

 5. Always optimize.

-The best thing about A/B testing is that it's easy to set up, but it can have a huge impact on your sales results.
-Think about it: if one of your email subject lines performed 5% better and it resulted in 5% more clicks, how much more revenue could that mean for your business?
-And now multiply that for every marketing campaign you run – the numbers just keep adding up.
+The best part about A/B testing is how simple it is to set up, yet it can make a big difference in your sales results.
+For example, if one email subject line performs 5% better and gets 5% more clicks, think about how much extra revenue that could bring to your business.
+Now, imagine that impact for every campaign you run – those numbers really add up!

 getresponse-subject-line-email-ab-test-configuration